Practical Information

 Visa

-International students who wish to study in Germany longer than 3 months do need a visa.
-Visa application can take up to 3 months (mail and processing time).
-You should therefore contact your local German embassy in good time.
-In order to get a visa, you will need to submit an acceptance letter and proof of sufficient means of subsistence, including sufficient health insurance.
+International students who plan to study in Germany for more than three months are required to obtain a visa.
+The visa application process can take up several months, including mailing and processing time.
+Therefore, it is advisable to contact your local German embassy well in advance.
+To secure a visa, you will need to provide an acceptance letter and proof of sufficient financial means, including adequate health insurance.

-Note: If you enter the country with a tourist visa or avail yourself of the visa exemption for short stays, you will not be able to obtain a student residence permit!
+Important note: If you enter the country on a tourist visa or take advantage of the visa exemption for short stays, you will not be eligible for a student residence permit!

 No visa is required for citizens of the following countries